betrusted-io/betrusted-io.github.io/dev-plan.md

     successful crowdfunding campaign and adequate developer interest in the OS and UX aspects.

-    Phase 1 prototypes are explicitly not evil-maid attack resistant, but should offer hermetic remote-exploit resistance at the software level even against APTs.
+    Phase 1 prototypes are explicitly _not_ evil-maid attack resistant, but should offer hermetic remote-exploit resistance at the software level even against APTs.

-    Phase 1 should be repeated until the user experience is _just right_ before moving to phase 2, because there is no second chance at phase 2.
+    Phase 1 will iterate until the user experience is _just right_ before moving to phase 2, because there is no second chance at phase 2.
 It will cost a couple million dollars to spin the custom SoC.

 2. **Beta** Custom SoC-based system for early adopters.
 Priced in the
-$200 range, produced in sub-10k quantities.
+$200-300 range, produced in sub-10k quantities.
 Resistant to "evil maid" attacks, extremely good battery life, thin form factor that is easy to carry around in the form factor of a "phone case".